paritytech/polkadot/roadmap/implementers-guide/src/node/availability/bitfield-distribution.md

 Output:

-- `NetworkBridge::RegisterEventProducer(ProtocolId)` in order to register ourselfs as an event provide for the protocol.
+- `NetworkBridge::RegisterEventProducer(ProtocolId)` in order to register ourself as an event provider for the protocol.
 - `NetworkBridge::SendMessage([PeerId], ProtocolId, Bytes)` gossip a verified incoming bitfield on to interested subsystems within this validator node.
 - `NetworkBridge::ReportPeer(PeerId, cost_or_benefit)` improve or penalize the reputation of peers based on the messages that are received relative to the current view.
 - `ProvisionerMessage::ProvisionableData(ProvisionableData::Bitfield(relay_parent, SignedAvailabilityBitfield))` pass